By Vaney Hariri and Josh Johnson

 Giovani Bernard, RB, Cincinnati Bengals vs. BAL: Facing a tough defense with sore ribs is not an ideal mix, which is why it would make good sense for the Bengals brass to limit Bernard’s touches.
 Against an already stout D, that’s enough for us to look elsewhere. — VH

 LeSean McCoy, RB, Philedelphia Eagles @ ARI: In six games, McCoy has just 422 rushing yards.
 He is averaging 3.6 yards per carry, which is well below his three-year average of 4.8.
 Now that you know that, you’re probably wondering how the Eagles are somehow 5-1.
 Our point is simple: they can win without Shady being productive.
 After all, he has but one TD on the season.
 The hype around McCoy’s current value is enhanced by the Darren Sproles injury, but you should also know the Cardinals are the top ranked defense against the rush. –- JJ

 Now it’s your turn.
 Let us know in the comments below which players you’re thinking of starting and sitting this weekend.

 RotoRob’s Fantasy Football Weekly Podcast

-Crave more Pigskin Fantasy chatter?
+Crave more Fantasy football chatter?
 Then join us every Wednesday at 1:30 p.m.
 EST for RotoRob Fantasy Football Weekly Podcast on Blogtalkradio as we commit personal fouls and chop-blocks for 90 minutes or so each week.
-This week, Josh Johnson and Nick Wagner will be joined by Josh Williamson of KRDO Colorado Springs.
 Tune in here.